 Nerite snails also breed very slowly and enjoy staying on the bottom of tanks, which will help you keep the substrate clean.
 Although, they might have difficulty turning over if they ever fall on their back.
 So, be careful when you handle them!

 Unlike the other snails on this list, the Mystery Snail (Pomacea bridgesii) can actually grow quite big and measure up to 2 inches.
 Most people don’t know this because they are usually sold as babies.

-There are a range of colors of the Mystery Snails, with bright yellow being the most usual.
-They can eat most algae types, although their favorite has to be plant, glass and substrate algae!
+There is a range of colors of the Mystery Snails, with bright yellow being the most usual.
+They can eat most types of algae, although their favorite has to be plant, glass, and substrate algae!
 In general, they prefer warm water with pH between 7.6 and 8.4.

-Don’t worry, Mystery Snails can take care of themselves most of the times.
+Don’t worry, Mystery Snails can take care of themselves most of the time.
 But they may be targeted by predatory fishes when they’re smaller.
-That is why they do best with non-aggressive species like Neon Tetras, Guppies and Killifish.
+That is why they do best with non-aggressive species like Neon Tetras, Guppies, and Killifish.

 4. Ramshorn Snail